logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 ##### Event time

 The event time column represent the time at which the event was generated.
 For example, with transaction data, the event time is the time at which a given transaction was made.
+In the context of feature pipelines, the event time is often also the end timestamp of the interval of events included in the feature computation.
+For example, computing the feature "number of purchases by customer last week", the event timestamp should be the day that's used as a reference date for this "last week" window.

 The event time is added to the primary key when writing to the offline feature store.
 This will make sure that the offline feature store has the entire history.
 As an example, if a user has done multiple purchases on a website, the event time being part of the primary key, will ensure that all the purchases for each user (user_id) will be saved in the feature group.